pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 [View this model on Sketchfab](https://sketchfab.com/3d-models/model-of-the-lizard-lifeboat-rnlb-duke-of-york-8619d5cb78964887bd31e0953f7dfd11)

 The purpose-built motor lifeboat *Duke of York*, reproduced in this detailed model, was stationed at the Lizard from 1934 to 1961.
-She was 41 feet long and over 11 feet wide, and could carry 70 people even in rough seas (information at the [Museum of Cornish Life](https://museumofcornishlife.co.uk)).
+She was 'Watson' class, 41 feet long and over 11 feet wide, and could carry 70 people even in rough seas (information at the [Museum of Cornish Life](https://museumofcornishlife.co.uk)).

 Cornwall’s first dedicated lifeboat was established around 1803 at Mount’s Bay (by Lloyd’s insurers of London).
 The Lizard station was founded later, after the fatal wreck of the steamer Czar in 1859.
 The original lifeboat there, similar to a gig, was named *Anna Maria* after patron Mrs Agar of Lanhydrock near Bodmin. *Anna Maria*’s first house was above the slipway on Lizard Point, itself made in 1691 most likely for a seine fishery.
 That house was replaced by the present ones further down the slip, which were used until 1961.